 What is a project?

-Projects in Kissflow are geared toward value stream mapping.
+Projects in Kissflow are primarily geared toward value stream mapping.
+However, you can use Kissflow project to manage projects of any complexity or scale.
 It consists of multiple steps that usually happen every time.
 When an item is created on a Kanban board, it starts on the left side and is moved by members through each step until it is completed.
 There are additional visualizations called List and Matrix that allow you to slice and dice your project data in real time.

 You can create views based on a subset of all the project data to have better context while working.
 This is ideal for teams inside teams.
 Projects are great for flows that require more human involvement and where coordination and collaboration are more important than control.